the-vegetarian-vampire/Smart-Contract-Resources/README.md

 Set optimizer as high as possible until improvement stops; [Uniswap optimizer](https://etherscan.io/address/0xe592427a0aece92de3edee1f18e0157c05861564#code)

 `offset` - determines where within the 256-bit slot a particular piece of data begins; eg. if you have two uint128 variables (128 bits in size), the first will start at an offset of 0 and the second will start at an offset of 128.

-`bit switching`
+[bit masking](https://stackoverflow.com/questions/10493411/what-is-bit-masking) - defines which bits you want to keep, and which bits you want to clear

-`short circuiting` — order matters, cheaper operation first
+`short circuiting` — order matters, cheaper operation first for performance

 - [Gas puzzles](https://github.com/RareSkills/gas-puzzles)
 - [Yul](https://docs.soliditylang.org/en/latest/yul.html) and [Huff](https://docs.huff.sh/) (lower level bytecode languages) [Huff starter Kit](https://github.com/smartcontractkit/huff-starter-kit) and [Huff basics](https://www.youtube.com/watch?v=UWY27vL1cw4)